syncfusion-content/blazor-docs/blazor/circular-gauge/accessibility.md

 ---
 layout: post
 title: Accessibility in Blazor Circular Gauge Component | Syncfusion
-description: Learn about Accessibility in Blazor Circular Gauge component of Syncfusion, and more details.
+description: Learn here all about Accessibility in Syncfusion Blazor Circular Gauge component and more.
 platform: Blazor
 control: Circular Gauge
 documentation: ug
 ---

-# Accessibility
+# Accessibility in Blazor Circular Gauge Component

 The Circular Gauge provides built-in compliance with the [WAI-ARIA](http://www.w3.org/WAI/PF/aria-practices/) specifications.
 The
 WAI-ARIA accessibility supports are achieved through the attributes such as `aria-label`.
 It helps to provide information about elements